Badatos/neverwinterguide_FR/06 - Homebrew Locations.md

 ### Acquisitions arcaniques

-Acquisitions arcaniques is a shop that sells magical arms and armor located in the Chasm district.
+Acquisitions arcaniques is a shop that sells magical arms and armor located in the Chasm quartier.
 The shop is generally very easy to locate, as it will generally be emanating a bright purple, green, or blue glow from one of its many forges and braziers (much to the chagrin of its neighbors).
 Approaching the shop, a customer will generally hear the banging of hammer on anvil, the hiss of steam valves being released from the many stills and alchemical contraptions, or the roar of seemingly-magical flames.

 The shop is run by the eccentric half-elf Wizard named Flinar Ralolar.
 Flinar wears a robe and goggles around his shop, where he quietly toils away with a perpetual frown on his face.
 His assistant, a goblin by the name of Gigz, performs most of the mundane blacksmithing at the shop.
 Patrons will never, however, hear Flinar and Gigz conversing as Flinar chooses to telepathically communicate with his assistant.